 Figure 9: Map of optional case marking.
 Left-facing blue triangles indicate Optional A marking.
 Right facing orange triangles indicate optional P marking.
 Purple diamonds indicate that both A and P markers are optional.
 White circles indicate non-optional marking

-Elsewhere, from Manipuri, via the Naga languages to Drung, both markers can be optional.
+Elsewhere, from Manipuri via the Naga languages to Drung, both markers can be optional.
 This is reflected in a few different alignment types: Manipuri is Nominative/Accusative, Drung is Active-Stative.
 In fact, Manipuri and the ‘Naga’ languages share an optional A marker that has been called “agentive” elsewhere in the literature (LaPolla 1994, 1995).
 This marker shares form (-*nə) and meaning across languages that are not usually reconstructed to the same subfamily (and absent in close relatives), prompting us to consider the contact events that may have led to the spread of this marker.

-Earlier, we noted similarity in alignment types between neighbouring languages (S4.4, Figure 6).
+Earlier, I noted similarity in alignment types between neighbouring languages (S4.4, Figure 6).
 This similarity is perhaps explainable by looking at the diachronic changes underway in languages like Turung.
 Turung, despite being a variety that has undergone intense contact, has retained two distinct case-markers, both of which are optional.
-One is an agentive that can appear on S and A arguments, and the other is an “anti-agentive” that can appear on S and P arguments (Morey, 2010:334-367).
+One is an agentive marker that can appear on S and A arguments, and the other is an “anti-agentive” that can appear on S and P arguments (Morey, 2010:334-367).
 The conditions for appearing are complex, but the agentive is reported to be on the verge of disappearing in modern day Turung (Morey, 2010:336).
 Turung is hence coded as a Split-S language.

-From this Split-S system, one can see easily that the loss of either marker: either the agentive or the anti-agentive: could give rise to Nominative/Accusative alignment (if the anti-agentive is lost) or Ergative-Absolutive alignment (if the agentive is lost).
-This is also visible in some Tripartite systems in our sample, like Khiamniungan and Lamkang, where distinct A and P markers are present, but if they were to be lost, would result in the more common nominative-accusative and ergative-absolutive profiles here.
+From this Split-S system, one can see easily that the loss of either marker (either the agentive or the anti-agentive) could give rise to Nominative/Accusative alignment (if the anti-agentive is lost) or Ergative-Absolutive alignment (if the agentive is lost).
+This is also visible in some Tripartite systems in this sample, like Khiamniungan and Lamkang, where distinct A and P markers are present, but if they were to be lost, would result in the more common nominative-accusative and ergative-absolutive profiles here.

-We see more cohesive patterns of optional case marking and nominative-accusative alignment in the center than one would expect if case-marking systems were a result of random chance.
-Here, I suggest that the past status of Proto-Bodo-Garo as a lingua franca – may have resulted in a levelling effect and spread this alignment more than would have happened via random chance.
+We see more cohesive patterns of optional case marking and nominative-accusative alignment in the center than one would expect if case marking systems were a result of random chance.
+Here, I suggest that the past status of Proto-Bodo-Garo as a lingua franca may have resulted in a levelling effect and spread this alignment more than would have happened via random chance.
 This process is not suggested for every language in the sample, but might explain a large proportion of the alignment systems.

 Furthermore, the languages of this region show far-reaching similarities in conditions for differential case marking.
 Miji and Puroik show differential object marking based on specificity (Weedall, 2021:403, Lieberherr, 2017:208) while belonging to different subgroups.
 Rabha, Garo and Tiwa (all Bodo-Garo languages) and Limbu (Kiranti) use the presence of the accusative marker for indicating definiteness (Joseph, 358; Burling, 2003:188; Dawson, 2020:28; van Driem, 1987:34).

 Tiwa also uses it to mark animacy, as does Turung (Morey, 2010), Manipuri (Chelliah, 1977:135), Galo (Post.
 2007:721), Milang (Modi, 2017:412) and Kera’a (Peck and Reinohl, p.c.).
 Each of these factors could be explainable as emerging from functional needs, such as managing expectation sensitivity (Haspelmath, 2025).
-However, the similarity in which semantic factors underly case-marking is also compatible with Proto-Bodo-Garo expansion account.
-Further research needs to disentangle internal contact (as suggested above), external contact (via Indo-Aryan languages, as suggested by the Indospheric hypothesis), and functional factors to illustrate the dynamics of change in Trans-Himalayan case-marking inventories.
+However, this similarity in semantic factors is also compatible with Proto-Bodo-Garo expansion account.
+Further research needs to disentangle family-internal contact (as suggested above), external contact (via Indo-Aryan languages, as suggested by the Indospheric hypothesis), and functional factors to better illustrate the dynamics of change in Trans-Himalayan case marking inventories.